SCOPE OF THIS CHAPTER

 Is a strategy discussion / meeting required?

 If there is reason to believe that a child is suffering, or likely to suffer significant harm, Children's Social Care has a duty to make enquiries to decide what action should be taken to safeguard the child, under s.47 of the Children at 1989.
-Guidance should be sought from the Derby and Derbyshire SCB procedures which as well as giving general guidance, offers advice for children in specific circumstances.
+Guidance should be sought from the Derby and Derbyshire SCBs' Procedures which as well as giving general guidance, offers advice for children in specific circumstances.
+If a child is not seen in this timeframe then the threshold must be considered and the matter escalated or closed.Practice Trigger

 - Managerial direction and oversight is essential in child protection processes.